This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Compost is the organic matter I spoke about earlier in this article.
 It not only retains water in your soil but also helps it drain, adds air, and improves the structure of the soil.
 The other benefit is it is utilized as food for all the microbial life you want in your soil.
 Without it, the microbes will die.

 Add one to two inches of well-decomposed compost to the garden to supplement nutrition in the soil and encourage a desirable soil structure.
-If you are not sure how to make compost or you can not afford to buy it, then check out my complete composting guide for beginners, where I show you everything you need to know to produce the best nutrient-dense compost for your garden.
+If you are unsure how to make compost or can not afford to buy it, check out my complete composting guide for beginners, where I show you everything you need to know to produce the best nutrient-dense compost for your garden.

 Plant cover crops